The best Micro Four Thirds lenses

 For those on a more limited budget, this is the combo I recommend.
 With this, you’re ready to take any type of photo in easy conditions, we’ll say.
 As soon as the light goes down, it may become complicated due to the small apertures offered in these lenses.
 For small budgets and those looking for lightweight optics.

-4 - Choosing a single Panasonic lens to go on a trip?
+4 - Choosing a single Panasonic lens for travel

 Finally, for the alternatives, Tamron also offers a 14-150mm f/3.5-5.8 Di III but considering the feedback I got and the small aperture, I would not recommend it compared to the 14-150mm from Olympus or 14-140mm from Panasonic.

-Best Micro 4/3 lenses to upgrade your kit lens
+Best Micro 4/3 lenses to replace your kit lens

 1 - Olympus M. Zuiko ED 12-40mm f/2.8 PRO

 As a replacement for your basic kit lens, this is clearly the lens I would recommend.
-This PRO range from Olympus offers a tropicalized lens with outstanding optical quality.
+This PRO range from Olympus offers a weather-sealed lens with outstanding optical quality.
 The manufacturing quality is reputed to be very good and this versatile lens will suit you in most situations.
-The aperture at f/2.8 will save you from having to increase ISO, which is not recommended on m4/3 sensors.
+The aperture at f/2.8 will help you avoid having to increase ISO, which is not recommended on Micro 4/3 sensors.

 If you have a Micro 4/3 body without stabilization, this is the second lens to be used instead of your kit zoom lens that I would recommend.
 The optical stabilization system (OIS) will work perfectly with the IBIS (In Body stabilization).
-Equivalent to a classic 24-70mm on full frame, this is the classic focal length that will work very well in everyday life or when traveling, all with an aperture at f/2.8.
+Equivalent to a classic 24-70mm on full-frame, this is the classic focal length that will work very well in everyday life or when travel, all with an aperture at f/2.8.

 3 - Panasonic Leica 12-60mm f/2.8-4 ASPH Power OIS

 This Leica lens, sold by Panasonic, offers superb image and construction quality.
-It’s a stabilized, bright lens that will allow you to go a little further than the two lenses mentioned above.
-Even if the lens has a sliding aperture, the image quality remains remarkable, all in a versatile lens.
+It’s a stabilized, bright lens that will let you go a little further than the two lenses mentioned above.
+Even if the lens has a variable aperture, the image quality remains remarkable, all in a versatile lens.

 Of course, I won’t be able to list all the lenses adapted to these situations, but I suggest what I consider to be the most appropriate and the brightest (below f/2).
 After that, the choice will have to be made mainly according to what you want to shoot (and at which focal length).

-For street or everyday photography in low light conditions, I would recommend switching to a focal length equivalent to 30-35mm in full frame.
-I am thinking in particular of three lenses: the Panasonic LEICA 15mm f/1.7 (light and with remarkable image quality), the Olympus 17mm f/1.8 (more or less the same range as the LEICA but with a focal length a little less wide) or finally the Panasonic 20mm f/1.7 (a bright, ultra-compact and light (87g) pancake lens with a large aperture).
+For street or everyday photography in low light conditions, I would recommend switching to a focal length equivalent to 30-35mm in full-frame.
+I’m thinking in particular of three lenses: the Panasonic LEICA 15mm f/1.7 (light and with remarkable image quality), the Olympus 17mm f/1.8 (more or less the same range as the LEICA but with a focal length a little less wide) or finally the Panasonic 20mm f/1.7 (a bright, ultra-compact and light (87g) pancake lens with a large aperture).

 Finally, for indoor portraits and other subjects where a longer focal length is needed (while keeping a large aperture), I particularly recommend the ones mentioned in the portrait section, in order of the shortest to the longest focal length: